Mizuki-Kawabe/awesome-resources/README.md

 ### Talks and Podcasts

 - :video_camera: [Coding Better World Together Live Session with Uncle Bob (Robert C. Martin](https://www.youtube.com/playlist?list=PLmmYSbUCWJ4x1GO839azG_BBw8rkh-zOj) : Coding Better World Together is a set of master lessons from the famous Uncle Bob (Robert Cecil Martin), where he gives us a broad vision of the importance and future of Software in today's society.
-- :speaker: [Clean Code with Uncle Bob Martin](https://completedeveloperpodcast.com/episode-232/): When folks code long enough, in time they get themselves stuck in a code base that's kind of difficult to wrap thier heads around.
-In this podcast Uncle Bob Martin talks about the principles of clean code and how to not make a code base too difficult to understand.